-This year, students in the state of Idaho once again took the ISAT test, formerly known as the SBAC test to which we used to compare our proficiency numbers.
-MAP does give us a linking study to predict if our students would be proficient on the SBAC, but cautions us not to compare the two types of data.
+This year, students in Idaho once again took the ISAT test, formerly known as the SBAC test, which we used to compare our proficiency numbers.
+MAP gives us a linking study to predict if our students would be proficient on the SBAC but cautions us not to compare the two data types.
 HFCS data is presented below as an average of mean RIT scores; the HFCS average mean, the district (diocese) average mean, and the national average mean.

 Test scores are only one indication of academic excellence.
 Holy Family fosters curiosity, creativity, and a general love of education that remains with students always.
-We bring fun and excitement to learning through saint fairs, Catholic Daughters’ essay, photography, and poetry competitions, band and choir performances and other academically-based programs.
+We bring fun and excitement to learning through saint fairs, Catholic Daughters’ essays, photography, poetry competitions, band and choir performances, and other academically-based programs.

 Our 8th graders are well-prepared for the rigors of high school.
-They experience the strenuous study habits required of finals week.
+They experience the strenuous study habits required for finals week.
 They take high-stakes tests.
 They understand and thrive in a departmentalized classroom approach.
-They are expected to read advanced levels of literature and develop complex number sense through problem solving and questioning.
-Students who leave HFCS report that the transition to high school expectations is smooth and simple, due to the extensive preparation and high standards found here.
+They are expected to read advanced levels of literature and develop complex number sense through problem-solving and questioning.
+Students who leave HFCS report that the transition to high school expectations is smooth and simple due to the extensive preparation and high standards.